NXT TakeOver: Philadelphia

-NXT TakeOver: Philadelphia was the 18th NXT TakeOver professional wrestling livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's NXT brand division.
-The event aired exclusively on the WWE Network and took place on January 27, 2018, at the Wells Fargo Center in Philadelphia, Pennsylvania as part of that year's Royal Rumble weekend.
+NXT TakeOver: Philadelphia was a 2018 professional wrestling livestreaming event produced by WWE, held exclusively for wrestlers from the promotion's developmental brand, NXT.
+It was the 18th NXT TakeOver event and took place on Saturday, January 27, 2018, at the Wells Fargo Center in Philadelphia, Pennsylvania.
+It was held as part of that year's Royal Rumble weekend and aired exclusively on the WWE Network.

 Five matches were contested at the event.
 In the main event, Andrade "Cien" Almas defeated Johnny Gargano to retain the NXT Championship.
-In other prominent matches, Ember Moon retained the NXT Women's Championship against Shayna Baszler and Aleister Black defeated Adam Cole in an Extreme Rules match.
+In other prominent matches, Ember Moon retained the NXT Women's Championship against Shayna Baszler, and Aleister Black defeated Adam Cole in an Extreme Rules match.
 The event was also notable for the return of Tommaso Ciampa.

 Production

 Background

-The event was held at the Wells Fargo Center in Philadelphia, Pennsylvania.
+The 18th NXT TakeOver event was held at the Wells Fargo Center in Philadelphia, Pennsylvania.

-TakeOver was a series of professional wrestling events that began in May 2014, as WWE's then-developmental league NXT held its second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of its major NXT events.
-Announced on January 26, 2017, TakeOver: Philadelphia was scheduled as the 18th NXT TakeOver event and was held on January 27, 2018, as a support show for that year's Royal Rumble pay-per-view.
-It was held at the Wells Fargo Center and was named after the venue's city of Philadelphia, Pennsylvania.
-Tickets went on sale on December 1.
+TakeOver was a series of professional wrestling events that began in May 2014, as WWE's developmental brand, NXT, held its second WWE Network-exclusive livestreaming event, billed as TakeOver.
+The "TakeOver" moniker subsequently became the branding for all of NXT's major events held periodically throughout the year.
+Announced on January 26, 2017, TakeOver: Philadelphia was scheduled as the 18th TakeOver event and was held on Saturday, January 27, 2018, as a support show for that year's Royal Rumble for the main roster.
+It was held at the Wells Fargo Center, the same venue as the Royal Rumble, and was named after the venue's city of Philadelphia, Pennsylvania.
+Tickets went on sale on December 1, 2017.
+The theme songs for the event were "When the Lights Come On" and "Into The Fire" by Asking Alexandria.